SandeR2012/explore-flask/chapters/environment.md

 # Environment

 Your application is probably going to require a lot of software to function properly.
-If it doesn’t at least require the Flask package, you may be reading the wrong book.
-Your application’s **environment** is essentially all of the things that need to be around when it runs.
+If it doesn't at least require the Flask package, you may be reading the wrong book.
+Your application's **environment** is essentially all of the things that need to be around when it runs.
 Lucky for us, there are a number of things that we can do to make managing our environment much less complicated.

 ## Use virtualenv to manage your environment

 virtualenv is a tool for isolating your application in what is called a **virtual environment**.
 A virtual environment is a directory that contains the software on which your application depends.
 A virtual environment also changes your environment variables to keep your development environment contained.
 Instead of downloading packages, like Flask, to your system-wide — or user-wide — package directories, we can download them to an isolated directory used only for our current application.
 This makes it easy to specify which Python binary to use and which dependencies we want to have available on a per project basis.

 Virtualenv also lets you use different versions of the same package for different projects.
-This flexibility may be important if you’re working on an older system with several projects that have different version requirements.
+This flexibility may be important if you're working on an older system with several projects that have different version requirements.

 When using virtualenv, you'll generally have only a few Python packages installed globally on your system.
 One of these will be virtualenv itself.
 You can install the `virtualenv` package with Pip.